-Not to worry, check out my preferences for options and more below.
+Not to worry, check out our preferences for options and more below.

-The Thorn Accessory Bar is my preference for mounting a Rohloff shifter on drop handlebars.
-The shifter is well out of harms way, as it mounts onto an accessory bar off the steerer tube.
+The Thorn Accessory Bar is our preference for mounting a Rohloff shifter on drop handlebars.
+The shifter is well out of harms way, as it mounts off the steerer tube.
 Once the accessory bar clamps on, it is not going anywhere.
-Being located near the top of the handlebar, it is easy to change gears from the “cruising” position.
-The actuation for the Rohloff is just like turning a door nob!
+Its location near the top of the handlebar makes it easy to change gears from the top of the bars; the actuation for the Rohloff is just like turning a door nob!

-Having it here also doesn't limit my choice of road handlebar: vital for finding something comfortable!
+Also having the shifter here doesn't limit our choice of road handlebar: vital for finding something comfortable.

-The HubBub is my second preference for Rohloff shifter mounting options.
-It simply slides into your bar-end and creates a 22.2mm surface where you can mount your Rohloff shifter.
-Slightly lower and out of the way of the accessory bar, it still offers ease-of-use and a good place for leverage.
+The HubBub is our second preference for Rohloff shifter mounting options.
+It simply slides into your bar-end and creates a 22.2mm surface where you can mount your standard Rohloff shifter.
+It's slightly lower and out of the way of the accessory bar and it still offers ease-of-use.

-The Mittelmeyer was my first attempt at having a neatly integrated Rohloff shifter setup.
+The Mittelmeyer was our first attempt at having a neatly integrated Rohloff shifter setup.
 Unfortunately, the Mittelmeyer never worked as planned.
 I installed the shifter onto my bars with a little difficulty and once the setup was complete there was a bit more friction than usual.
-I noticed that the metal surface didn't really offer any grip in my hand to change the gears either.
+The first thing I noticed was that the metal surface didn't really offer any grip in my hand to change the gears.

 I rode the touring bike around Melbourne for a while and after every ride the friction in the shifter got greater and greater.
 It wasn't until I took my touring bike overseas that it decided to seize up on the first day!
 That effectively meant singlespeed touring in New Zealand (hilly and windy)!

-I do not recommend looking into this option based on my past experience with the product – luckily I ‘manned up’ for NZ smashed it up some climbs.
+I do not recommend looking into this option based on my past experience with the product.

 The Gilles-Berthoud looks like a more refined Mittelmeyer!
-I’d love to give one a go one day, but are worried that the metal surface will be slippery when wet.
+We're keen to give one a go one day, but are worried that the metal surface will be slippery when wet.

 Co-Motion have just released a new shifter which fits both 26.0 and 31.8mm drop handlebars.
 Retail price is $249 USD.
 It looks well sealed, and felt really smooth when I was playing with it at Eurobike 2012.
-The only issue that might pop up with this shifter is that handlebar bag mounts (eg. Ortlieb) could get in the way, and it might be a bit hard to shift in the wet.
+The only issues that might pop up with this shifter is that handlebar bag mounts (eg. Ortlieb) could get in the way, and it might be a bit hard to shift in the wet.

 The Patria adjustable stem will allow you to modify the front end of your bike as well as mount your Rohloff shifter.
 Could be worth checking out if you have these requirements, although we feel it might get in way of your knee when standing up.

-Using a Greenspeed Computer Head Mount, you are able to cut the hoop off the end of the tube and fit the bar to existing downtube shifter mounts.
-I haven’t tried this, but it looks like it would work well.
+Using a Greenspeed Computer Head Mount, you are able to cut the hoop off the end of the mount and fit the bar to existing downtube shifter mounts for old school radness.